joshlay/amdgpu_stats/README.md

 *Note:* Tested _only_ on `RX6000` series cards -- will support more with help, please file an issue.

 ## Requirements
+Only `Linux` is supported.
+Information heavily relies on the `hwmon` interfaces in `sysfs`.

+### Python
+The Fedora base repositories provide the requirements with these packages:
+ - `python3-humanfriendly`
+ - `python3-textual`

+See [requirements.txt](requirements.txt) for other distributions

 ### Kernel
 It _may_ be necessary to update the `amdgpu.ppfeaturemask` parameter to enable data collection.